 Roll and color games are a great way to reinforce basic math concepts.
 Get five freebies in this set!

-This week I’m sharing a set of five free games from my Winter Theme Pack.
+This week I’m sharing a set of five free games.
 My Four loved the variety in these games – and I loved seeing his math skills grow!

 Are you familiar with Roll & Color games?
 They’re also called Roll & Cover, which is actually how we used these.